Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 Except for the subcomponent "Add spell 'Shamanic Pact'" it is not required to start a new game for the mod to take effect.

+Note for Siege of Dragonspear (SoD):
+GOG and Steam both install the "Siege of Dragonspear" expansion in a way that is not moddable out of the box.
+You must install a mod called "DLC Merger" on your SoD installation before this or any other WeiDU-based mods can be installed.
+It can be downloaded from here: https://github.com/Argent77/A7-DlcMerger/releases/latest

 Components
 ~~~~~~~~~~